huitema/quicmpath/draft-huitema-quic-mpath-req.md

 In other scenarios, servers may ask clients to initiate new paths, for example in order to transition away from an anycast address.
 This requires communicating the additional addresses to the other peer.
-This may require defining an "ADD_ADDRESS" frame, as suggested in [@?I-D.deconinck-multipath-quic].
+This may require defining an "ADD_ADDRESS" frame, as suggested in [@?I-D.deconinck-multipath-quic], if we want the additonal addresses to be passed withing QUIC.
+An alternative might be to let applications exchange addresses as part of their application protocol, and to use an API to "plumb" these addresses in the QUIC context.

 Paths are normally initiated by having one peer send an encrypted packet to the other peer.
 The encrypted packet carries a connection identifiers that was previously associated with the connection, typically through a "NEW_CONNECTION_ID" frame.
 Privacy issues related to the use of connection identifiers are discussed in (#privacy).

-Successful decryption of a packet is not enough to initiate a new path, because of the risks of MITM attacks and "rogue peer" attacks.
-These attacks are discussed in the transport draft [@?I-D.ietf-quic-transport] in the context of connection migration.
-The proposed solution is to have an explicit handshake in which each peer demonstrates that it can send and receive packets on the proposed path.
+In addition to privacy issues, we need to also consider the security issues, and specifically the risk of enabling denial of service attacks, as discussed in (#security).

 ## Privacy